What did you buy in the last week?

 Why didn't you buy the cheapest option in each case?

-If you think about this for a little while, you'll see that your buying decisions are extremely complicated.
+If you think a little about this, you'll see that your buying decisions are extremely complicated.

-Perhaps dozens of conscious and subconscious motivations go into buying something as inconsequential as a box of cereal.
+Perhaps dozens of conscious and subconscious motivations go into buying something as simple as a box of cereal.

-If you think about this even more, you'll be forced to admit that your buying decisions are essentially irrational.
+If you look into this even more, you'll be forced to admit that your buying decisions are essentially irrational.

-Sure, you might be able to list the reasons why you spent $150 on an esrog, or even more on a wristwatch, or a vacuum cleaner, or a laptop, or a hotel stay, or a flower arrangement.
+Sure, you might be able to list the reasons why you spent $150 on an esrog, or even more on a wristwatch, a vacuum cleaner, a laptop, a hotel stay, or a flower arrangement.

 You decided to buy based on how the idea of the purchase made you FEEL.
 Buying decisions are emotional.
 We don't make rational buying decisions.

-They are NOT making rational giving decisions.
-They may say they are, but this is an after-the-fact rationalization.
+So too, your donors are NOT making rational giving decisions.
+They may say they are, but that's their after the fact rationalization.

 So what can you do about it?